BATspock/CodeFunDo2018/README.md

 1. **Prediction** Perhaps the most important feature of all, it will emphasise on analysing weather patterns to decide if there is a risk of flooding (in the region of use) in the near future.
 Implementing this (in the form of a deep learning / image processing model) will require access to
    - publicly available datasets containing historical data - i.e. records of previous floods and their preceding weather conditions
    - live weather information
-   - [This](https://www.sciencedirect.com/science/article/pii/0309170888900437) research publication details a mathematical modeling system for predicting floods in India and Bangladesh
+   > [This](https://www.sciencedirect.com/science/article/pii/0309170888900437) research publication details a mathematical modeling system for predicting floods in India and Bangladesh
-   - Datasets that we found [here](https://catalog.data.gov/dataset/ncdc-storm-events-database), [here](https://old.datahub.io/dataset/india-weather-data), and [here](https://www.kaggle.com/rajanand/rainfall-in-india) could provide us with a starting point, and [THIS](https://www.rmsi.com/products/india-floodrisk/) product could be of great help to us too.
+   > Datasets that we found [here](https://catalog.data.gov/dataset/ncdc-storm-events-database), [here](https://old.datahub.io/dataset/india-weather-data), and [here](https://www.kaggle.com/rajanand/rainfall-in-india) could provide us with a starting point, and [THIS](https://www.rmsi.com/products/india-floodrisk/) product is also a helpful tool.

 2. **SMS Alerts** to residents of potentially vulnerable areas, informing them about the possibility of a flood, and **also detailing safe zones, or high-lying areas* that could provide shelter.**
-   - Basic analysis of altitudes / elevations feom any map would suffice here.
+   - Basic analysis of altitudes / elevations from any map would suffice here.

 3. **Enabling donations towards relief funds**, i.e. providing ONE link that people around the world could access to contribute towards helping victims.
-   - This could be accomplished by using a payment gatweay of some sort.
+   - This could be accomplished by using a payment gateway.

 4. **An _emergency_ feature** that allows those in need of urgent attention to send out a request for a pickup/evacuation.
    - This will require the affected person to send an SMS to a fixed number, providing their details.
 Some form of analysis must be done to verify the authenticity of such requests and also to prioritise between multiple requests.

 5. **Enabling easy and cost-effective rescue operations** is highly necessary.
 Every helicopter-mission costs **crores** of rupees and time and money are both of the essence during floods.
-We plan to build a **thermal-imaging based system that can be mounted on small drones.** These drones would then scout the affected locations and pinpoint locations of humans.
+   - We plan to build a **thermal-imaging based system that can be mounted on small drones.** These drones would then scout the affected locations and pinpoint locations of humans.
 Rescue efforts can then be initiated depending on accessibility of victims, urgency, and density of affected people.

-6. **Discussion forums / Broadcasts and Announcements** to facilitiate easier communication with the general public and also to provide a common medium for rescuers, victims, or families of victims to seek help communicate with others.
+6. **Discussion forums / Broadcasts and Announcements** to facilitiate easier communication with the general public and also to provide a common medium for rescuers, victims, or families of victims to seek help or reach out to others.

 These are the 6 main features that **Floodlights** will provide, which could, if used effectively, mitigate the impact of floods.